 We greatly appreciate your support!

 Over 1,200 residents oppose it.
 The Village Plan Commission unanimously rejected it.
 The Environmental Commission was excluded from reviewing it.
-Yet the Village Board voted yes to it...a 12-pump gas station and 4,200 sq. foot convenience/liquor store at Historic Stacy's Corners.
+Yet the Village Board voted yes to it...a 12-pump gas station and 4,200 sq. foot convenience store with beer and wine sales at Historic Stacy's Corners.